 DBRS' credit rating for preferred shares range from Pfd-1 to D. The Pfd-3 rating is ranked third of six rating categories.
-Preferred shares rated Pfd-3 are of adequate credit quality.
+Preferred shares rated Pfd-3 are generally of adequate credit quality.
 While protection of dividends and principal is still considered acceptable, the issuing entity is more susceptible to adverse changes in financial and economic conditions, and there may be other adverse conditions present which detract from debt protection.
-Pfd-3 ratings generally correspond with companies whose senior bonds are rated in the higher end of the BBB category.
+Pfd-3 ratings generally correspond with issuers with a BBB category or higher issuer rating.